Isle of Rum Community Trust Office

 A. No. There is a mix of people from the UK and other countries with a fairly high turnover of people.
-The longest resident has been here for around 22 years.
+The longest resident has lived here for over 20 years.

 Q. Do people live on Rum all year round?